vanhoangkha/aws-eks-workshop-beginner/content/2-Prerequiste/2.2-cluster-creation/2.2.1-eksctl/_index.md

 **_This is the easiest way to get started, and is recommended for most learners._**

-The `eksctl` utility has been pre-installed in your Amazon Cloud9 Environment, so we can immediately create the cluster.
+The `eksctl` utility has been pre-installed in your Visual Studio Code Environment, so we can immediately create the cluster.
 This is the configuration that will be used to build the cluster:

 ```yaml
 apiVersion: eksctl.io/v1alpha5